 In the early 1980s in Boston gallerist Robert Vose encouraged me to take my examinations of Johnson works seriously and to create a proper catalogue raisonné based on my examination notes and research cards.
-The gallerist Roger Howlett of Childs Gallery offered to accept shipments of Johnson paintings sent for my examinations in Boston; later in the 2010s Adam Adelson of Adelson Galleries/Boston also offered the same services.
+Roger Howlett of Childs Gallery offered to accept shipments of Johnson paintings sent for my examinations in Boston; later in the 2010s Adam Adelson of Adelson Galleries/Boston also offered the same services.
 Adam’s father Warren Adelson, who had earlier opened Adelson Galleries in New York, has been a constant supporter of the EJCR project; Warren encouraged me to apply to the Mr. and Mrs. Raymond J. Horowitz Foundation for American Art and has given me valuable advice over the decades.
 And for his most generous gifts to both the EJCR Endowment and the EJCR Operating Fund, I send most welcome thanks to Bruce McLanahan, whom I met 50 years ago when I went to his home to examine a painting.

-I also want to thank Teresa A. Carbone who invited me to co-curate the Brooklyn Museum’s 1999 Eastman Johnson retrospective.
+I also want to thank Teresa A. Carbone who invited me to co-curate the Brooklyn Museum’s 1999 Johnson retrospective.
 At that time I had logged over 1,100 entries for the EJCR and my research contributed to the selection of the works included in that exhibition.
 Since then the staffs of many museums, some who listened to our ideas about long-term stewardship, brought new works and new information to our attention, and offered advice.
-At the Brooklyn Museum, Susan Fisher and Margarita Karasoulas along with TBM conservators Josh Summer, Lauren Bradley, Lisa Bruni, and Elyse Driscoll hosted a connoisseurship morning session on Johnson’s paintings and drawings for our EJCR team.
+At the Brooklyn Museum, Susan Fisher and Margarita Karasoulas along with conservators Josh Summer, Lauren Bradley, Lisa Bruni, and Elyse Driscoll hosted a connoisseurship morning session on Johnson’s paintings and drawings for our EJCR team.
 We also acknowledge the interest in the EJCR of Michael Ryan, Margi Hofer, and Emily Croll at the New-York Historical Society.
 Liza Kirwin, Interim Director, Archives of American Art, Smithsonian Institution, has been a continuing supporter of my research.
 The Eastman Johnson Archives will be donated to the Archives of American Art in 2022.

 Knowledge of the mediums and supports of pictures is important in terms of attribution and dating.
 I am most grateful to the conservators who answered many of my questions and participated in my examinations.
-In addition to the conservators at the Brooklyn Museum mentioned above, there are Margaret Holben Ellis of the Institute of Fine Arts Conservation Center, who helped me attribute a pastel to Johnson’s hand, and Stephen Kornhauser, New-York Historical Society conservator, who answered questions about one of their paintings.
+In addition to the conservators at the Brooklyn Museum mentioned above, there are Margaret Holben Ellis of the Institute of Fine Arts Conservation Center, who helped me attribute a pastel to Johnson’s hand, and Stephen Kornhauser of the New-York Historical Society, who answered questions about one of their paintings.
 And Joyce Hill Stoner, art historian and conservator, has put me in touch with other top conservators of the country.

 Johnson unfortunately has few direct descendants, but there are many descendants of his siblings who are proud of their family relationship to Johnson.
 Several of the living relatives of Johnson have been most helpful by supplying us with biographical information and photographs.
 My thanks to them.
 My research was also greatly facilitated by the many private collectors, who collected Johnson because they love his work; they graciously invited me to see the paintings and drawings by Johnson in their homes.